jasonbayton/11ty/_src/projects/managed-settings/support/troubleshooting.md

 **No access to the licensing server**

 If the device(s) cannot reach `ping.projects.bayton.org`, a valid licence cannot be confirmed, and customisations will not apply.
+See [network requirements](/projects/managed-settings/support/managed-settings-requirements/).

 **Invalid/unlicensed organisation ID**